 The harbour at the naval station has 16 berths located around the turning basin.
-The facilities can accommodate 34 warships including two aircraft carriers.
-The turning basin measures approximately 2,000ft×3,000ft.
+The facilities can accommodate 34 warships, including two aircraft carriers.
+The turning basin measures approximately 2,000ft by 3,000ft.
 A 500ft-wide entrance channel connects the turning basin with the St Johns River.
-Berths feature two primary carrier piers known as C1 and C2 and other piers that handle smaller naval ships.
+The berths feature two primary carrier piers known as C1 and C2, as well as other piers that handle smaller naval ships.

 Piers E and F are configured to fulfil the maintenance requirements of the ships.
 The maintenance and berthing services for ships homeported at the naval station are provided at a floating dry dock located on the north of the St Johns River.